 Try not to see your hair loss as a setback, try to think of it as an opportunity to try a new style.
-Generally shorter styles will look better.
-If your hair is just starting to recede you may be able to get away with a short cut.
-However, once you get bald patches it’ll look best if you go for a buzz cut, which has been fashionable and looking great for years.
+Generally, shorter styles will look better.
+If your hair is just starting to recede, you may be able to get away with a short cut, but once you get bald patches, it’ll look best if you go for a buzz cut.
+And buzz cuts have been fashionable and looking great for years.
 It’s hard to find a famous male star who hasn’t shaved their head at one point in their career.

 Embrace the change

 Rather than seeing hair loss as a disaster, you can see it as the inspiration to change your look.
 As well as trying a new hairstyle, you can use your hair loss to make other changes to your appearance too.
 Positive changes like losing weight, putting on muscle, updating your wardrobe and dressing sharp can work wonders for your confidence.

 It’s a good idea to see your doctor so they can diagnose your hair loss.
 Male pattern baldness is the most common type of hair loss in men, but other conditions can cause it too.
 You need to have your hair loss diagnosed so you can be confident you know what’s causing it.